jacobjeffrey/tmdb-analytics/README.md

 ## Things I Learned / Gotchas

-[This section makes it super human - share your struggles and discoveries!]

 - [Something that was harder than expected]
 - [A library or pattern that saved you time]
 - [A design decision you'd change if starting over]